Women's studies: Australia

 In 1956, Australian feminist Madge Dawson took up a lectureship in the Department of Adult Education at Sydney University and began researching and teaching on the status of women.
-Dawson's course, "Women in a Changing World", which focused on the socio-economic and political status of women in western Europe, becoming one of the first women's studies courses.
+Dawson's course, "Women in a Changing World", which focused on the socio-economic and political status of women in Western Europe, became one of the first women's studies courses.

 Asia

 Central Asia

-In 2015 at Kabul University, the first master's degree course in gender and women's studies in Afghanistan began.
+In 2015, at Kabul University, the first master's degree course in gender and women's studies in Afghanistan began.

 Europe

 Elizabeth Bird traced the development of Women's Studies in the UK out of informal education run by the women's liberation movement (WLM), the Workers' Educational Association, "CR" or "consciousness raising" groups, left-wing activist groups, and extramural departments attached to universities and colleges.
 Bird notes that, according to feminist activists and scholars Anna Coote and Beatrix Campbell who interviewed many participants in the 1960s-70s development of women's studies, "in the summer of 1969 Juliet Mitchell taught a short course entitled 'The Role of Women in Society' in the 'Anti University', which had been organised by radical academics as part of the student protest movement".
 Maggie Humm identifies this summer course as "Britain's first women's studies course".

-In 1975, Margarita Rendel, Oonagh Hartnett, Zoe Fairbairns, wrote a guide outlining the 17 then-existing undergraduate courses, 1 postgraduate option, four college of education offers and six polytechnics courses in Women's Studies – often called 'women in society' – in the United Kingdom.
+In 1975, Margherita Rendel, Oonagh Hartnett, and Zoe Fairbairns wrote a guide outlining the 17 then-existing undergraduate courses, 1 postgraduate option, four colleges of education's offers, and six polytechnics' courses in Women's Studies – often called 'women in society' – in the United Kingdom.
 They compiled the guide from surveys of UK universities and adding to research previously published by Sue Beardon and Erika Stevenson for the National Union of Students in 1974.

-A part time postgraduate Diploma in Women's Studies was offered by The Polytechnic of Central London from 1977, and in 1978 an MA course on the subject of 'Rights', including women's rights, was organised by Margarita Rendel at the London Institute of Education.
+A part-time postgraduate Diploma in Women's Studies was offered by The Polytechnic of Central London from 1977; in 1978, an MA course on the subject of 'Rights', including women's rights, was organised by Margherita Rendel at the London Institute of Education.

-In 1980, the University of Kent launched the first named MA degree in Women's Studies, with Mary Evans leading the development of the course.
-Following Kent, Bradford (1982), Sheffield City Polytechnic (1983), Warwick (1983) and York (1984) opened MA courses.
+In 1980, the University of Kent launched the first named MA degree in Women's Studies, with Mary Evans leading the course's development.
+Following Kent, Bradford (1982), Sheffield City Polytechnic (1983), Warwick (1983), and York (1984) opened MA courses.
 In 1990, part-time BAs in Women's Studies launched at the Polytechnic of North East London and at Preston Polytechnic.
 Veronica Beechey was recruited by the Open University in 1983 to initiate a women's studies course there.

 Current courses in Women's Studies in the United Kingdom can be found through the Universities and Colleges Admissions Service.